You’ve been poring over home values online and doing drive-bys of houses for sale in your neighborhood. You’ve decided: It’s time to sell your home.

 You’ll want to get in touch with a real estate agent anywhere from a few weeks to a few months before you want your home listed on the market.

-The timeframe for when you should start talking to an agent depends on several factors, such as:
+The timeframe for when you should get a realtor depends on several factors, such as:

 Contact an agent 60-90 days in advance if…